DP-3T/documents/implementation-profiles/profile.md

 (Aligned with https://github.com/dirkx/DP-3T-Documents/tree/editable-version/impl/design-2-openssl-C)

-The depth of the Cuckoo filter shall be 4.

-The hash shall be a SHA256.
+The hash shall be a SHA256 (Note; given a reveal 60-90 bits - perhaps not so crucial).

 The key shall be 32 bytes which are used as follows: